unstoppabledomains/live-docs/src/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 {% endhint %}

 {% hint style="warning" %}
 **Important:** For Login with Unstoppable integrations, users must use **Polygon Mainnet** or **Ethereum Mainnet** as the network for the domain.
-Domains minted on Rinkeby Testnet will not work with the Login feature.
+Domains minted on Goerli Testnet will not work with the Login feature.
 {% endhint %}

 ## Step 1: Install the @uauth/node Library